API testing can be an unnerving task if you aren’t quite sure where to start.

 The first phase of the API penetration test is critical to the success of the test.
 It is very important that the team understands all of the features and functions of the application.
 The team does this by browsing through the application, going through the user manuals or, if required, a walkthrough of the application along with the application owner or developers.
 We work with you to ensure we are fully aware of its aims, functions, etc.

 The threat profile comprises a list of potential threats against the application that we have identified.
-(For example, an online trading application Threat Profile might identify 20-40 threats).
-The threat profile is the starting point for all subsequent tests We share this with you, and ask for your feedback, to ensure that we have not overlooked anything, nor exaggerated a threat.
-From this point, the final threat profile drives the test plan.
+The threat profile is the starting point for all subsequent tests.
 We map each threat in the threat profile to specific pages on your site.
-For example, the threat of an adversary viewing the portfolios of other users might be mapped to the “View Portfolio” page.
 The test plan then identifies all the attacks we need to carry out on those pages to assess that specific threat.
-For example, on the “View Portfolio” page, we might carry out a variable manipulation attack and a SQL Injection attack to see if we can view the portfolios of other users.

 Once the test plan and test cases are prepared and approved by a senior member of the team, the API penetration testing begins.
 This will comprise a combination of manual and automated checks that adhere to the test plan.
 During the course of testing the tester may identify additional tests or attacks to perform, in which case the test case will be updated and subsequent tests performed.
 The team takes up the threats one by one and starts performing the tests.
 If a test case is successful it is marked as unsafe in the test plan.